Flying Ranee: Coaches

-Service and History
+Service and history

 Flying Ranee is a classic train that started in India in its Pre-Independence phase.
 This train started operating in the year 1906.
 But on 24 April 1914, it was discontinued.
 The Flying Ranee was restarted on 1 May 1937 as a weekend special.
 It ran between 1937 and 1939, when it was discontinued due to World War II.
 Since then, it had been discontinued and restarted several times.
 It finally resumed operations on 1 November 1950 and has been running ever since.
 On 18 December 1979, double-decker cars were added to the Flying Ranee's rake.
 Presently it is a daily service.

 It covers the distance of 263 kilometres in 4 hours 40 minutes as 12922 Flying Ranee (56.35 km/h) and 4 hours 40 minutes as 12921 Flying Ranee (55.37 km/h).

 Traction

+earlier with Non AC Double Decker coach rake WCAM-3 used to pull this train.
 The train is usually hauled by a Vadodara-based WAP-7 or WAP-5 locomotive.

 Prior to the completion of the DC to AC electric conversion of the line on 5 February 2012, dual-traction WCAM-1 locomotive usually hauled the train between Mumbai and Surat.